tensorflow/nmt/README.md

 We believe that it is important to provide benchmarks that people can easily replicate.
-As a result, we have provided full experimental results and pretrained on models on the following publicly available datasets:
+As a result, we have provided full experimental results and pretrained our models on the following publicly available datasets:

 1. *Small-scale*: English-Vietnamese parallel corpus of TED talks (133K sentence pairs) provided by